mozilla/release-services/src/shipit_static_analysis/README.md

 Only one configuration is required: `emails` is a list of emails addresses receiving the admin output for each analysis.

+This reporter will send detailed informations about every issue.

 Reporter: MozReview
 -------------------